 Select the language the booking engine should be in.
-English is default.
-If you would like to create booking engines in other languages then you first have to activate the language and translate your content.
+English is the default language.
+If you would like to create booking engines in other languages, you first have to activate the language and translate your content.

 Choose the currency your booking engine should be in.
 Your default currency will be the default setting here.

 Allows you to use non-secure embedding.
 Please use this only if you know what you are doing.
 This is an advanced feature.

 Automatically size the iframe to fit content (Optional)